simondlevy/Centeye/README.md

 This repository contains Aruduino libraries for using the Stonyman2 vision chip from Centeye.
-Most of this code was adapted from the [ArduEye repositories](https://github.com/ArduEye), which are no longer being maintained.
+Most of this code was adapted from the [ArduEye repositories](https://github.com/ArduEye), following current Arduino practices.

 The <b>examples</b> folder contains the following sketches:
 <ul>